<?xml version="1.0" encoding="UTF-8"?><rss version="2.0"

 <category><![CDATA[news]]></category>

-<guid isPermaLink="false">https://www.arraysbank.com/blog/?p=3581</guid>
+<guid isPermaLink="false">https://www.arraysbank.com/blog/?p=3619</guid>

-<p>The post <a href="https://www.arraysbank.com/blog/is-deparaffinization-necessary-in-the-ffpe-tissue-block-preparation-process/">Is “Deparaffinization” Necessary in the FFPE Tissue Block Preparation Process?</a> first appeared on <a href="https://www.arraysbank.com/blog">High-Quality Tissue Microarrays with Clinical Follow-Up</a>.</p>]]></description>
+<p>The post <a href="https://www.arraysbank.com/blog/the-chemo-spatial-liberation-a-novel-paradigm-for-extracting-high-quality-nucleic-acids-from-aged-ffpe-tissue-blocks/">The Chemo-Spatial Liberation: A Novel Paradigm for Extracting High-Quality Nucleic Acids from Aged FFPE Tissue Blocks</a> first appeared on <a href="https://www.arraysbank.com/blog">High-Quality Tissue Microarrays with Clinical Follow-Up</a>.</p>]]></description>

 <slash:comments>0</slash:comments>